sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out how (when the sum is given) the first term, the common difference, and the number of terms may, as desired, be arrived at :-

+78[^195].
+When the sum is divided by any chosen number, the divisor becomes the number of terms (in the series);when the quotient here is diminished by any number chosen (again), this subtracted number becomes the first term (in the series); and the remainder (got after this subtraction) when divided by the half of the number of terms lessened by *one* becomes the common difference.

-[78](# "Symbolically, the problem herein is to find out b, when S is given, and a and n are allowed to be chosen at option.
+[^195]: "Symbolically, the problem herein is to find out b, when S is given, and a and n are allowed to be chosen at option.
 Naturally, there may be in relation to any given value of S n any values of b, which depend upon the chosen values of a and n.
-When the values of a and n are definitely chosen, the rule herein given for finding out b turns out to be the same as that given in stanza 74 above.").
-When the sum is divided by any chosen number, the divisor becomes the number of terms (in the series);when the quotient here is diminished by any number chosen (again), this subtracted number becomes the first term (in the series); and the remainder (got after this subtraction) when divided by the half of the number of terms lessened by *one* becomes the common difference.
+When the values of a and n are definitely chosen, the rule herein given for finding out b turns out to be the same as that given in stanza 74 above."

 *Example in illustration thereof.*